How To Install CouchDB and Futon on Ubuntu 14.04

 Note: The creation of an admin user prevents unauthorized users from deleting and modifying databases, design documents, and the CouchDB configuration.
 However, it doesn't prevent them from creating or accessing documents.

 Be careful about handing out SSH access to your server.
+That's it!
+Our CouchDB server is now fully configured.

 To learn more about using the database, keep reading.